deathworlders/online/content/books/deathworlders/_index.md

 ---

-*"The Deathworlders"* is © Philip Richard Johnson, AKA Hambone, Hambone3110 and HamboneHFY.
+*"The Deathworlders"* is (C) Philip Richard Johnson, AKA Hambone, Hambone3110 and HamboneHFY.
 Some rights are reserved: The copyright holder reserves all commercial rights and ownership of this intellectual property.
 Permission is given for other parties to share, redistribute and copy this work under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International